ParkWardRR/Big-Sur-Hackintosh-Gigabyte-Z390M-mATX-GAMING-i5-9600K-PowerColor-Radeon-RX-5700/README.md

 Just so you know, if you use the provided EFI folder as is, you must update the SMBIOS serial, SystemUUID, and MLB fields with your own generated values.

+## **Wi-Fi Card BCM943602CDP Doesn't Work**
+The Wi-Fi functionality of the BCM943602CDP card is not supported, though Bluetooth works.
+For a workaround, refer to [this guide](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Enable_Features/WiFi_Sonoma.md).

 ## Quick Overview on How I Upgraded

 - Backup EFI: Ensure you have a backup of your current EFI folder.